Free Perfectionism Workbook PDF: 17 Exercises to Overcome Limiting Beliefs

 If your body expects backlash, start with the lowest-stakes boundary first.

-Exercise 15 — Imperfect shipping checklist
+Exercise 15 — Imperfect Shipping Checklist

 Before you delay, ask: